iZcy/TheAbsoluteTruth/Statements - Versed/Questions.md

 3) Matthew 2 : 23 which revelation?
 4) Solve for John 1:1 in terms of unitarian
 5) The order of Jesus' trial is different from Matthew 4 - Luke 4
+6) The timeline of John 1 with other books about Jesus after the temptation